cym13/various-tutorials/object-system.rst

         cat[attr_name] = value

     # Some specific functions, that's just syntactic sugar
-    # Notice that as we don't know the function, we take every precaution
+    # Note that as we don't know the function, we take every precaution
     def mew(cat):
         return getatt(cat, 'mew')()